Choosing the right name for your company isn’t easy.

 In fact, once we’d chosen the name Wheaton Precious Metals, along with the supporting tagline, the whole team expressed strong support for the entire process.

 “Now we understand why we….” was a recurring comment following the final stage of the naming protocol.

 They appreciated the vetting aspect as a crucial phase in the overall process.
 Once the final name was agreed upon, there was no second guessing if one name could have been a better choice.

-But that doesn’t mean it lacks creativity.
+But that doesn’t mean your process needs to lack creativity.